 - To use the unique strengths and resources of each institution to enhance the learning environment of both and to help support one another's goals;

 - To foster a deeper understanding of the lived experience of students of color in a New York City high school by encouraging students and faculty from both institutions to cross cultural, social, and economic boundaries to work together;

 - To have Ithaca College serve as a consistent college "presence" for FDA students and faculty and find practical ways to help students with their stated goal of acceptance to college;

 - To provide Ithaca College teacher candidates with hands-on experiences that encourage urban education teaching.

-Why work with a school in Harlem?
+Why work with a school in New York City?
 In quality teacher education programs, teacher candidates need opportunities to experience urban education firsthand.
 FDA offers Ithaca College teacher education candidates a chance to participate in an urban school where there is a clear, successful vision.

 What is special about FDA?
 FDA has a clear, unambiguous philosophy--that every child can and will be academically successful.
 Students at FDA are held to high expectations, and FDA faculty and staff make it possible for their students to meet those high expectations.
 This is an excellent model for Ithaca College teacher candidates to observe, and we are fortunate to be invited to partner with our FDA collaborators to develop high-quality urban field experiences for IC teacher candidates.